isabella232/rtos-docs-pr.sv-se/rtos-docs/netx/netx-pppoe-server/chapter3.md

 ## <a name="pppreceivedataind"></a>PppReceiveDataInd

-Ta emot data från överföring över Ethernet
+Ta emot data från överföring via Ethernet

 ### <a name="prototype"></a>Prototyp